Luis Arraez moves out of Twins' left field equation ... or does he?

 For one, he was 17 years old growing up in the Bay Area when Gray debuted for the Oakland Athletics in 2013 and played five seasons there.

-"Having Sonny here is pretty, pretty special," Ryan said Wednesday.
+"Having Sonny here is pretty, pretty special," Ryan said.
 "My buddies were all texting me like, 'I can't believe Sonny's on your team!'"

-Ryan made his MLB debut late last season for the Twins after winning a silver medal at the Tokyo Games.
-His roommate during that tournament, three-time All Star Scott Kazmir, had raved about how Gray was the best teammate he ever had during their two shared years in Oakland.
+Ryan made his major league debut late last season for the Twins after winning a silver medal at the Tokyo Olympics.
+His roommate during that tournament, three-time All-Star Scott Kazmir, had raved about how Gray was the best teammate he ever had during their two shared years in Oakland.

 "I'm excited to experience that, get to know him a little better and learn from him as well," Ryan said.